Cosmian/findex-server/README.md

 #### X509 certificates authentication

-In that case, the Findex Server uses PKCS12 certificates to authenticate the user.
+In that case, the Findex server uses PKCS12 certificates to authenticate the user.
 The server requires the client to present a certificate signed by a trusted authority known by itself.
 The server also presents its own certificate to the client, which the client must verify.

 > [!WARNING]
-> The Findex Server must be run with the following arguments:
+> The Findex server must be run with the following arguments:
 >
 > For example with Google OAuth2:
 >